 There are systems of thought and belief which are seldom easily recognised as being a convoluted circular 'labyrinth' of ideas.
-The logical fallacy involved is circularity or self-contradiction, but this is not easily detected because of the complexity and extent of the idea-system or doctrine.
+The logical fallacy involved is circularity or self-contradiction, but this is not easily detected because of the complexity and extent of the particular idea-system or 'labyrinthine' doctrine.

 Theories exist and multiply on virtually every conceivable subject.
 Some kinds of subject lend themselves more to the Labyrinth Fallacy than others... some examples of the former areas include metaphysics, religion, politics, conspiracy, secret intelligence, criminality, inexplicable or imagined phenomena.
 The list could obviously be extended greatly.
 Other subjects are less prone nowadays to the Labyrinth Fallacy because they are less open to large scale and factually-unsupported speculation, such as the nature of the physical world as studied by the natural sciences, the data on subjects collected by governments, statisticians, engineers and other well-accepted kinds of major investigation.
 In short, systematic investigations carried out in the spirit of scientific reasoning on the principle of minimizing sufficient explanations (Occam's Razor) are least subject to the said fallacy.